Little Children (novel): Plot summary

 Sarah takes Lucy to the local playground late at night while waiting for Todd, but Todd never shows up.
 Just when she starts to lose hope, Ronald appears, crying over his mother's death.
 Much to her own surprise, she feels sympathy for him, until he admits that he has given in to his compulsions and killed a girl.
 Larry suddenly approaches, ready to kill Ronald, but finds it in his heart to offer his condolences on May's death.
 Sarah just sits, baffled, wondering how she will raise her daughter, whom she feels she has greatly let down.
+They all stand there as Sarah realizes that she was foolish and delusional to ever think that her affair with Todd would work out.

 Reception

-Writing for The New York Times, Will Blythe praised the novel, noting that Little Children raises the question of how a writer can be so entertainingly vicious and yet so full of sympathy.
-Bracingly tender moments stud Perrotta's satire.".
+Writing for The New York Times, Will Blythe praised the novel, noting that Little Children how a writer can be so "entertainingly vicious and yet so full of fellow feeling.
+Bracingly tender moments stud Perrotta's satire".
 Kirkus Reviews described Little Children as "Perrotta's best" novel and further remarked that, "the juxtapositions whereby Perrotta charts his several characters’ interconnected misadventures are handled with masterly authority."